 We do a whole host of different things.
-We host informative talks; we have a fundraising branch so we put on different fundraising events.
-We also host music nights and film screenings.
-We usually collaborate with other like-minded societies on similar campaigns when we can.
+We host informative talks; and run fundraising activities so we put on different events geared towards that such as music nights and topical film screenings.
+We also like to collaborate with other like-minded societies on similar campaigns when we can.
 We’re generally here to raise awareness on the charity, introduce it to people who may have not heard of it before, and just assist the charity in any way that we can.

 What’s the greatest misconception people have of survivors of torture?

-That they’re completely broken individuals.
-That they’re downtrodden.
-I’ve heard of stereotypes labelling them as weak.
-In my experience of listening to torture survivors when I’ve met them, and listening to their talks, the truth has been the complete opposite.
-Almost all the people that Freedom from Torture work with are asylum seekers and refugees, so you hear stereotypes claiming that they don’t work or they take benefits.
-It’s the general misconceptions of refugees and asylum seekers that often come up when describing torture survivors.
+Probably, that they’re downtrodden or somehow broken individuals.
+In my experience of meeting torture survivors and listening to their talks, the truth has been the complete opposite.
+Almost all the people that Freedom from Torture work with are asylum seekers and refugees.
+It’s the general misconceptions of refugees and asylum seekers that often comes up when discussing torture survivors in the UK.

 What are the aims of the society?

-Primarily to raise awareness of Freedom from Torture, what they do as a charity, and do our part by also fundraising.
-We also want to campaign and raise awareness of the issues outside of exactly what Freedom of Torture deal with, like with human rights campaigns.
-We want to get people talking about issues with torture at the government-level.
+Primarily to raise awareness of what Freedom from Torture do as a charity and to contribute to fundraising.
+Our campaigning relates to both the areas that Freedom of Torture deal with directly and other related areas, such as human rights-focused campaigns.
+We want to contribute to getting decision makers at different levels of government talking about the treatment of torture survivors.
 The society is also a sociable thing to get involved in.
 I’ve made a lot of new friends through the society.

 What would you like to tell people to convince them to join your society?

 It’s a great cause.
-You take a massive amount out of the charity as much as you put in.
+As well as contributing you also take a massive amount out of being involved in the society.
 We’ve really enjoyed everything we’ve done so far.
-It’s a chance to learn a bit more about a small and niche charity that not many people know about in the UK, but one that is growing very fast.
+It’s a chance to learn a bit more about a small and niche charity that not many people know about in the UK, but one that is growing fast.
 If you’re interested in human rights or medical and psychological rehabilitation, then you should join.
-Or if you’ve heard of Amnesty International and STAR (Student Action For Refugees), we’re similar to them.
+Or if you’re interested in Amnesty International and STAR (Student Action For Refugees), we should be of interest to you too.